johninfra/it-support-and-cybersecurity-labs/README.md

 ## Career Objective

-IT Support and Help Desk professional with hands-on experience troubleshooting Windows systems, managing user access, and supporting enterprise environments through both real-world roles and virtual lab simulations.
+IT Support and Help Desk professional with hands-on experience supporting users, troubleshooting Windows systems, and managing access in secure environments, both onsite and through virtual lab simulations.

-Skilled in diagnosing technical issues, resolving user access problems, and working with Active Directory, networking, and system configurations.
+Experienced in resolving technical issues independently, documenting solutions, and maintaining efficient remote support workflows.

-Seeking an entry-level IT support or help desk role where I can deliver efficient technical solutions, support end users, and continue building toward a cybersecurity-focused career.
+Seeking a remote IT support or help desk role where I can provide reliable technical assistance, support distributed teams, and grow into a cybersecurity-focused position.

 ---